Shigangli/Magicube/README.md

-# MagicCube
+# Magicube
-MagicCube is a library for sparse kernels of deep learning on Tensor Cores.
+Magicube is a library for sparse kernels of deep learning on Tensor Cores.